Category Archives: Musings & News

 The Birth of Venus by Sandro Botticelli, 1485 (photo from Wikimedia Commons)

-Behind the Window: Venus appears to be floating on translucent white waves but they are actually the edges of two giant clam shells in the room behind the window, seen faintly because of bright outdoor light.
+Behind the Window: Venus appears to be floating on translucent white waves but they are actually the edges of two giant clam shells in the room behind the window, seen faintly because of bright outdoor light (click here to see the clamshells through the window on a cloudy day).
 This photo gives you an idea of the shape.
 (This giant clam is not at CMNH.)

 Inside of giant clam shell (photo from Wikimedia Commons)

-In the Window: Venus appears to be rising above the Carnegie Museum of Art but the museum wall is a reflection in the window.
+In the Window: Venus appears to be rising above the Carnegie Museum of Art but this museum wall is a reflection in the window.

-Carnegie Museum of Art, rear view (photo from Wikimedia Commons)
+Carnegie Museum of Art, rear view, Nov 2024 (photo by Kate St. John)

 Frankly it took me a while to stand in the right place so the three images came together.
 When I examined the final photo, I decided that the reflected security camera to the right of Venus’ scallop shell was a nice modern touch.